Goal 13: Climate Action

 Environmental education collaboration with non-profits

 The Forest Assisted Migration Project is a partnership with UMN and the Nature Conservancy to support the retention of climate adapted Northern boreal forests in Minnesota.
-The project was featured as part of the Dear MN outreach campaign in 2023 and has been covered extensively in the media (2023 MPR Story).
+The project was featured as part of the Dear MN outreach campaign in 2023.

 Learn More